 On Monday, hundreds of demonstrators in Port Sudan protested against the ongoing peace negotiations on the Eastern Sudan track in Juba.
-The protestors demand an immediate suspension of peace talks on East Sudan track until the negotiating parties can incorporate the concluded Eastern Sudanese tribal agreement.
+The protestors demand an immediate suspension of peace talks on Eastern Sudan Track until the negotiating parties can incorporate the concluded Eastern Sudanese tribal agreement.

 They also demanded better representation in the current peace talks.
 “Through a factual consultative conference that can be held by the regional actors we can have a solid representation,” they added.

-The rally started from the Martyrs Square in Dim Arab and moved towards the government secretariat.
+The rally started from the Martyrs Square in Deim El Arab and moved towards the government secretariat.
 The protestors chanted, “Down, down the Juba platform.”

-On Monday, the government delegation team and the leaders of the Revolutionary Front signed an agreement to extend the current peace negotiation period in Juba for more three weeks.
+On Monday, the government delegation team and the leaders of the Sudan Revolutionary Front signed an agreement to extend the current peace negotiation period in Juba for three more weeks.

 During the signing ceremony, the spokesman for the government’s negotiating delegation and Member of Sovereign Council, Mohamed El Taayshi stressed that the agreement provides an opportunity for more discourse on issues related to the peace process.
 “The demands and objectives of the glorious December revolution must go hand in hand with the peace process,” he added.

-Ahmed Tugod one of the key negotiators confirmed that the signed agreement can pave the way for a peace agreement ending the war in Sudan.
+Ahmed Tugud, one of the key negotiators confirmed that the signed accord will pave the way for a peace agreement ending the war in Sudan.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.